Cochrane MRT station

-The Cochrane station is a Mass Rapid Transit (MRT) underground station in Kuala Lumpur, Malaysia, on the MRT Kajang Line.
-The station was opened on 17 July 2017 as part of the second phase operations of the line.
+The Cochrane MRT station is a mass rapid transit (MRT) underground station in Kuala Lumpur, Malaysia, on the MRT Kajang Line.
+It was opened on 17 July 2017, as part of second phase operations of the line.

-The station is located in the Cheras area of Kuala Lumpur adjacent to Cochrane Road, Peel Road and Shelley Road.
-It is also well known for being located near two large shopping complexes - MyTown Shopping Centre (housing Malaysia's second IKEA store) and Sunway Velocity Mall, with the former being connected to the station via an underground pedestrian linkway and the latter via an elevated pedestrian bridge.
+The station is located in the Cheras area of Kuala Lumpur, adjacent to Jalan Cochrane, Jalan Peel and Shelley Road.
+It is near two large shopping complexes, the MyTown Shopping Centre (housing Malaysia's second IKEA store) and Sunway Velocity Mall, with the former being connected to the station via an underground pedestrian linkway and the latter via an elevated pedestrian bridge.

-The underground station is located in Cheras along Cochrane Road, Peel Road and Shelley Road.
-The location is part of an area previously occupied by quarters housing government servants.
+The station's location is part of an area previously occupied by quarters housing government servants.

-Station Layout

-Station Layout
+Station layout

 The station has four underground levels, with three accessible to the public, namely the Upper Concourse Level, Lower Concourse Level and the Platform Level.
-One level housing the plant rooms is located between the Upper and Lower Concourse Levels, and is not accessible by the public.
-The ground level above the station is an open plaza with the station's two entrance buildings cum ventilation shafts as well as a skylight opening with a distinctive glass pyramid.
+One level housing the plant rooms is located between the Upper and Lower Concourse Levels, and is not accessible to the public.
+The ground level above the station is an open plaza with the station's two entrance buildings cum ventilation shafts, as well as a skylight with a distinctive glass pyramid.

 The theme chosen for the interior design of the station was "Urban Living" in recognition of the role the station will play in the redevelopment of the area.

-The following is the station layout of the station:
+The following is the layout of the station: